FAQs

 Q: It costs less to commission a single-subject painting than a multiple-subject painting.
 Why?

 A: Each likeness takes time to paint and in many cases, two (or more) subjects require a complexity not present in single-subject compositions.
-I recommend one subject per painting.
-Quotes are based on canvas size, the complexity of the subject's look, as well as on the number of subjects in the piece.
+Quotes are based on the number of subjects in the piece, the canvas size and the complexity of the subject's look.
 Multiple-subject commissions may also require a larger working surface to accommodate multiple faces.

 -